Procedure: Academic programs and courses accreditation

 - Academic and Professional Staff completing proposals are responsible for ensuring that proposals are fully completed, in line with University policy and supported by documentation before they are submitted to the Associate Dean (Education).
 They are also responsible for ensuring that changes approved by Academic Board are implemented.

-- Division of Student Administration (DSA) has responsibility for ensuring that proposals are fully completed with correct nomenclature, in line with University policy and supported by documentation before they are submitted to Academic Quality Assurance Committee.
+- Division of Student Administration and Academic Services (DSAAS) has responsibility for ensuring that proposals are fully completed with correct nomenclature, in line with University policy and supported by documentation before they are submitted to Academic Quality Assurance Committee.

-- Corporate Governance and Risk Office have responsibility for drafting and making changes required to award and degree rules, once programs have been accredited by Academic Board in consultation with the Division of Student Administration.
+- Corporate Governance and Risk Office have responsibility for drafting and making changes required to award and degree rules, once programs have been accredited by Academic Board in consultation with DSAAS.